-A lawsuit Informix started earlier this week accuses Oracle and Gary Kelley, former vice president in charge of product development at Informix, now working at Oracle, with stealing trade secrets, breach of contract, unfair competition and breach of fiduciary responsibility.
+Informix has issued a lawsuit, charging Oracle and Gary Kelley, former vice president in charge of product development at Informix who now works at Oracle, with stealing trade secrets, breach of contract, unfair competition and breach of fiduciary responsibility.

-Kelley left Informix for Oracle last Wednesday with his team of 10 other former Informix research and development staff.
-They were working on the Informix massively parallel database called Online XPS and also on replication technology.
+Kelley left Informix for Oracle with 10 other former Informix research and development staff last Wednesday.

-The lawsuit charges that the employees and Oracle engaged in "a conspiracy to misappropriate Informix?s intellectual property and gain an unfair advantage in the competitive market for database computer systems."
+The suit charges that the employees and Oracle engaged in ?a conspiracy to misappropriate Informix?s intellectual property and gain an unfair advantage in the competitive market for database computer systems.?

-A preliminary hearing is scheduled for 7 February but Informix has already been granted a temporary injunction against Oracle and the former employees, which prevents them from divulging trade secrets.
+A preliminary hearing has been scheduled for 7 February, but Informix has already been granted a temporary injunction against Oracle and the former employees, which prevents them from divulging trade secrets to the company.

-The injunction also temporarily prohibits Oracle from taking on or soliciting any more Informix staff.
-Informix wants punitive damages.
+The injunctions also temporarily prohibit Oracle from taking on or soliciting any more Informix staff.
+Informix is seeking punitive damages.

 IBM and Technical University of Munich team demonstrate how Shor's algorithm, which can't be cracked by conventional computers, can be solved quickly with quantum computing

 Hubble Space Telescope finds superflares from young red dwarfs could strip away planetary atmosphere

 Younger stars are 100 to 1,000 times more energetic than when they're older